All posts

 Approach 1 — Edge testing (URL-based)

-With Koryla's edge approach, variant assignment happens at the Cloudflare Worker level — before any HTML is sent to the browser.
-The user receives the correct variant instantly, with zero flicker.
+With Koryla's edge approach, variant assignment happens in your framework's middleware layer — before any HTML is sent to the browser.
+Whether you're on Next.js (Vercel Edge Network), Astro on Netlify, or a WordPress site, the user receives the correct variant instantly, with zero flicker.

-User request → Cloudflare Worker → Assigns variant → Serves correct page
+User request → Middleware → Assigns variant → Serves correct page

 This is best for testing whole pages or layouts: